hisaylama/Fourier_Optics_Codes/README.md

 # Fourier-Optics
-Matlab code for creating the multiple circular spots in the 2D plane in the maltab
+Matlab code for creating the multiple circular spots in the 2D plane Reference